Encyclopedia entry · enforcement watch

 Melanotan

 Melanotan I (afamelanotide, branded Scenesse) and Melanotan II are synthetic analogues of alpha-melanocyte-stimulating hormone (alpha-MSH).
 Melanotan I has a UK and EU marketing authorisation as Scenesse for erythropoietic protoporphyria, a rare condition.
 Melanotan II has no marketing authorisation anywhere.
-Melanotan II is the molecule typically sold as a research peptide for tanning effects, and the MHRA has been actively enforcing against UK consumer-facing sales.
+Melanotan II is the molecule typically sold as a research peptide for tanning effects, and the MHRA has been actively enforcing against UK consumer-facing sales since 2008.

 MHRA enforcement context